 Health and Safety Notices

-This dashboard displays data concerning COVID-19's impact on the Loyola community during the Spring 2021 semester.
+This dashboard displays data concerning COVID-19's active impact on the Loyola community during the Fall 2021 semester.
 It is updated each evening and may have up to a 24-hour lag.

 Privacy and Reducing Stigma